damianobertolini/radar_lidar_calibration/README.md

     R_lidar_cam = calib["R"]

 USE AI to not spend ages on it !
+Use whatever you like to code and send us your github link.
+Write 3-4 lines to explain what you have done.